harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 ```

-Now it’s time to give it a try, save all the files and move over to your *terminal*.
-By invoking the frontend script, our *Angular* app will be compiled, and we’ll use live-server by executing serve to `serve` it from the `dist` folder.
+Now it's time to give it a try, save all the files and move over to your *terminal*.
+By invoking the frontend script, our *Angular* app will be compiled, and we'll use live-server by executing serve to `serve` it from the `dist` folder.

 ```bash
 npm run frontend